jacoblockard99/WordSearchSolver/README.md

 - **--word-search-file, -f** — A path to a file containing a word search puzzle.
 Within the file, rows are seperated with newlines.
 Whitespace and empty lines are ignored.
 This option takes precedence over **--word-search**.
 - **--words-file** — A path to a file containing the list of search words, seperated by newlines.
 Empty lines are not allowed.
 This option takes precedence over **--words, -w**.

-For example, take this word search:
+For example, consider this word search:

 ```
 A C C